All news

 Violette Dorange: “I have always told myself that the Vendée Globe was for me”

-SKIPPERS' SAYINGS (2/40).
+THE SKIPPERS SAID (2/40).
 At 1.60 m tall she may be of relatively small stature and her voice kind of matches her size, but for all of that Violette Dorange is powerfully impressive.
 At just 23, the sailor from France’s Charente region will be the youngest to compete on this tenth edition of the Vendée Globe.
 She is far from being the least experienced on a race which she has dreamed of since her very earliest childhood.

 LORIENT, FRANCE - APRIL 16, 2024 : DeVenir skipper Violette Dorange (FRA) is pictured on April 16, 2024 in Lorient, France - Photo by Josselin Didou / Qaptur